Using a telescope is not easy. There is a learning curve to it. Also, it can take a decent amount of time to get the hang of a telescope.

 35. Know Your Mount

 Mounts are the other half of telescopes.
 Without a mount, telescopes become useless.
-It is necessary for you to have a good idea about the mounts for telescope.
+You must have a good idea about the mounts for the telescope.

-There are basically 2 types of mounts: Equatorial and Altazimuth.
+There are 2 types of mounts: Equatorial and Altazimuth.

-Both the Equatorial and Altazimuth mount has its pros, cons and distinctive features.
-Learn about these in details.
+The Equatorial and Altazimuth mount has pros, cons, and distinctive features.
+Learn about these in detail.
 The more you learn, the easier it will be for you to handle a telescope.